 Hire existing workers as apprentices or trainees

-By transitioning existing staff to an apprenticeship or traineeship, they can progress from trades assistant to apprentice, to tradesperson.
+By transitioning existing staff to an apprenticeship or traineeship, they can improve their skills and gain vocational or trade qualifications.

 Existing staff can take up an apprenticeship or traineeship if they fulfil basic eligibility criteria for:

 - minimum age

 - visa requirements for workers other than Australian and New Zealand citizens or residents.

 If your employee is eligible, follow the steps for employing an apprentice or trainee.